 1. How to clean your microwave with vinegar

-1. Fill the microwavable bowl with 200ml of water and add 2 tablespoons of white vinegar.
+1. Fill the microwavable bowl with 200ml of water and add two tablespoons of white vinegar.
 Place a toothpick into the bowl to stop the water from boiling out over the edges (bubbles will form on the wood so the water can boil without exploding).
 Shut the door and run on high for five minutes.

 2. When the timer goes off don’t open the microwave right away.
-Leave the door shut for 5 more minutes to let the steam continue to work.
+Leave the door shut for five more minutes to let the steam continue to work.
 The steam will help loosen caked-on bits of food and the vinegar will help eliminate any odours.

 3. When you open the door, be careful pulling the bowl out; it will be very hot!
 Remove the turntable tray carefully, it will be hot as well and wash it in the sink in soapy, warm water.